mrocklin/blog/_posts/work/2016-08-16-dask-for-institutions.md

 1. Backup state and recent events to some persistent storage so that state can be recovered in case of catastrophic loss
-2. Having a hot failover node that gets a copy of every action that the scheduler takes
+2. Have a hot failover node that gets a copy of every action that the scheduler takes
 3. Have multiple peer schedulers operate simultaneously in a way that they can pick up slack from lost peers